 Thankfully, I was offered shutters to avoid making holes in my wall.
-They were grey and a bit distressed, great for a rustic barn.
+They were in good condition.
+But they had old layers of paint and were a bit distressed, great for a rustic barn.

 But it niggled at me that they didn’t suit my blue wall.

-So, even better, I was allowed to paint them.
+So, even better, they were allowed a fresh coat of paint.
 I planned to start with the same blue paint, to make them look cohesive.

 Fortunately I bought enough paint so that I would have leftovers for touch-ups.
 And I still had plenty left.

-So, I took the old shutters home to paint.
+So, I took the old shutters home for a new paint job.

 In fact, I actually gave up!

-When I painted the wall, it took three coats.
+When I painted the wall with its fresh look, it took three coats.

 The door on the right is after one coat.
-The door on the left is after two.
+The door on the left is after a second coat.
 It had glimmers of the dark blue but was a long way from solid coverage.